7k8m/json.filed/document/HowDeferred.md

     .write( { msg: 'hello world.'} )
 Second executer `write` is a executer to write JSON object to JSON file.
-In fact, this code is using a syntactic sugar and without sugar code like as next.
+In fact, this code is using a syntactic sugar.
+To make it clear what is under the hood, remove sugar from and code is as next.

     .out( function() { return { msg: 'hello world' }; } )
-write is a syntaxtic sugar of out. out executer outputs value to the file. <br/>
+`write` is a syntactic sugar of `out`. out executer outputs value to the file. <br/>
 out executer takes a function as a parameter and the function determines what value is outputted to the file as return value.

     .read( json => { console.log( json.msg ) } )
 Third executer `read` is a executer to read JSON object from JSON file.
-In a fundamental form  of javascript, above code is written as next.
+In a fundamental form  of javascript, above code is written as next without syntactic sugar.

     .in( function( json ) { console.log( json.msg ) } )
-As same as write executer, read is a syntactic sugar of in. in executer inputs value from the file<br/>
+As same as write executer, `read` is a syntactic sugar of `in`. in executer inputs value from the file<br/>
 in executer takes a function as a paramter and the function determines what program does receiving inputted value from JSON file.